Setting up your own date picker is much easier than it sounds. Discover the best WordPress plugins to choose from and in this post.

 Date pickers are a staple of modern web forms.
 They’re much easier to use than text fields when selecting dates for delivery, scheduling a meeting, or booking an overnight stay.
 And following this question on our forums, you can even add booking fields onto existing contact form plugins like CF7.

 Setting up your own date picker is much easier than it sounds.
-There’s a ton of WordPress plugins to pick from and in this post I’ll showcase the best options.
+There’s a ton of WordPress plugins and booking systems to pick from and in this post I’ll showcase the best options.

 Whether you need a custom date field on your contact page or a user scheduling form, or anything in between, there’s a plugin here with your name on it.